WordPress/gutenberg/docs/getting-started/tutorial.md

 <!-- wp:create-block/copyright-date-block {"showStartingYear":true,"startingYear":"2017"} /-->
 ```

 You will see more of these errors as you update the `save()` function in subsequent steps.
-Just click “Attempt Block Recovery” and update the page.
+Just click "Attempt Block Recovery" and update the page.

 After preforming block recovery, open the Code editor and you will see the markup now looks like this.